 Where a automatic gate is installed onto an established site or when an existing gate is retrofitted with automation and access control, it will often make sense to integrate the automatic gate access system with existing security and access systems.
 Where this is the case, we will always be able to advise on the best solution to ensure the new access system is properly integrated and in a cost-effective way.

 As can be seen from the above list, there are many types of access control and indeed other, more specialist, options not mentioned.
 At Procter Automatic Gates we have huge experience and knowledge in all types of access control and will be able to recommend the best possible solution for any situation.
-So please call us on 029 2085 5756 or email Procter Automatic Gates with any questions you have, to discuss generally, or to arrange a site visit.
+So please call us or email Procter Automatic Gates with any questions you have, to discuss generally, or to arrange a site visit.

 Contact us directly with your Automatic Gates Enquiry so we can get straight back to you to discuss your requirements and provide a proposal.